ClaudioMeinberg/frontend-styleguide/README.md

 # Testing

-	- Use our other repo as a reference: https://github.com/contentools/angular-unit-testing
+Use [our other repo](https://github.com/contentools/angular-unit-testing) as a reference